 The proud Clan colours and the swing of the pleated tartan kilts are a visual feast to behold.
 The Piperswear full Scottish Highland dress in proud display of its symbolism.
 From the meticulously draped and fixed Pipers Plaid, the Feather Bonnet, the horse hair sporran, the dirks, the jewels and the buckles, it is truly a display of spectacular Gaelic tradition.

 The Blacksmiths at Clydesdale Spectacular entertain all weekend with their constant and precise tapping on the anvil.
 You can hear them as you approach, watch them work methodically at their trade and lose track of time as you see them forge their creations.
 You can even take home something that has been hand made on the day.

 The rare and dying trade of wheelwrighting is kept alive for posterity in the Scenic Rim by our very own Wheelwright, Rick Stanfield.
 A wheelwright is a skillful craftsman who builds and repairs wooden wheels, especially those for horse drawn vehicles.
 The SRCS is proud to showcase a unique fire & steam demonstration on site.
-The wheelwright prepares the hub, the spokes and the wooden felloes (outer rim) before the event, taking many a long hour to hone, shape and precision dowel them strongly together.
+The wheelwright prepares the hub, the spokes and the wooden felloes (outer rim) before the event, taking many a long hour to hone, shape using tennons and tangs to fit them together.